jagregory/abrash-black-book/README.md

 The book is now out of print, and hard to come by.
 Last time I checked, it was going for over $200 on eBay.

 The version which Michael and Dr. Dobbs released in 2001 was a collection of PDF files.
-That version is [still available](http://www.drdobbs.com/parallel/graphics-programming-black-book/184404919).
+That version is [still available](http://www.drdobbs.com/parallel/graphics-programming-black-book/184404919) (original link now broken, [Internet Archive link](https://web.archive.org/web/20190706123029/http://www.drdobbs.com/parallel/graphics-programming-black-book/184404919)).
 However, the structure (multiple files) and the format (PDF) result in a poor user experience on an ebook reader or other mobile device.

 This version has been thoroughly cleaned of artifacts and condensed into something which can easily be converted into an ebook-friendly format.
 You can read this version online at GitHub, or download any of the EPUB or Mobi releases.
 You can clone the repository and generate your own version with [pandoc](http://johnmacfarlane.net/pandoc/) if necessary.